 The upcoming Finnish elections, in which nine candidates are running for presidency, offer an opportunity to have a versatile and in-depth discussion on foreign, security and defense policy issues.
 What are the key security threats today and in the future; how can Finland, as part of the Western alliance, prevent and influence their realization; and what kind of security policy choices best support this?
 The president's constitutional powers are focused on foreign and defense policy, and the president also represents Finland at NATO summits.
 This is also reflected in the voters' expectations of the role of the president.
 In a survey carried out by Finnish Business and Policy Forum EVA (2023a), "foreign relations professional", along with acting as the spokesperson of the nation, was seen as the most important role of the president.
-Reflecting the voters' evaluations, foreign policy experience is also emphasized in the profiles of the candidates.
-The importance placed on foreign and defense policy in the presidential elections is further heightened by the fact that the parliamentary elections held in the spring of 2023 were strongly focused on national economic policy.
+Reflecting the voters' evaluations, foreign and defense policy in the presidential elections is further heightened by the fact that the parliamentary elections held in the spring of 2023 were strongly focused on national economic policy.
 Thus far, the role of NATO-Finland in the rapidly changing geopolitical and economic environment has not been a central theme in any elections, or within the reach of citizens' democratic control.